Author's Note: The strangest thoughts come into my head at the strangest times...

 Cloud nodded morosely.

 Genesis motioned for Cloud to come closer.
-The cadet did as he was told and let Genesis pull at one of his boots until it popped off.
-For a long moment, the redhead just stared at Cloud's bare foot before he turned his attention to the boot in his hand and fished out the sock.
-Or, the ball that was supposed to be the sock.
+The cadet did as he was told and let Genesis tug at one of his boots until it popped off.
+For a long moment, he just stared at Cloud's bare foot before turning his attention to the boot in his hand and fishing out the sock.
+Or, the deformed ball that was supposed to be the sock.

 The general laughed so hard that he cried.
 And Cloud just cried.

-"It's...it's not that funny!"
+"I-I d-don't know why it's so funny!"
 Genesis yelled at himself, even as he clutched his aching stomach.
-"Stop laughing!"
+"Th-they're just... socks!"

 Through his mortification and utter humiliation, Cloud sniffled and set his jaw.
 He ignored the gasps of the other cadets around him as he swooped down, snatched both his boot and his balled up sock and bolted for the door.